 If your score is below the purple line, you should probably put some pore practice in for that specific subject, especially if you plan to take the test again.

 What if I get a Bad Score?

-Every student has a unique college application package, and the ACT is only one part of it, although one of the most important parts.
-Researching your dream school, setting goals based on their acceptable score range, and then practicing and studying are the best ways to ensure success on the ACT.
+Every student has a unique college application package, and the ACT is simply one important part of it.
+To make sure your ACT score is where you want it to be, you can’t just go into the process blindly.
+Instead, research your dream schools, set goals based on their specific test expectations, and then prepare using strategies and resources that suit you.
+Following these steps is simply the best way to ensure success on the ACT.

+Everyone’s ACT experience is different, so we’d love to hear about yours in the comments below.
 What is your target ACT score?
 How did you determine it?
-And if you have already taken the ACT, how did you do?
+If you’ve already taken the ACT, how did you do?
 What did you do to get the score you wanted?